redhat-eets/netgauge/testpmd/README.md

 # Testpmd with REST API

-Intel DPDK sample application testpmd is commonly used in DPDK performance test.
+The Intel DPDK sample application [testpmd](https://doc.dpdk.org/guides/testpmd_app_ug/index.html) is commonly used on platform DPDK performance testing.

 In this repository, a wrapper REST API is added to the testpmd, so that the testpmd can be remotely started/stopped/queried.